willklein/dryer/README.md

 ## Current Limitations

-While this works with ESLint, there are a handful of limitations currently:
+There are a handful of limitations currently:

+* only works with ESLint
-* does not read an existing config file
+* does not read an existing `.eslintrc`
-* overwrites any existing file
+* overwrites any existing `.eslintrc`
 * does not configure:
   * environment
   * globals
   * parser
-* writes rules that are enabled by default, where they could be excluded
+* all rules are configured, even when could be excluded (enabled by default)